Different Ways To Repeat Your Last Command In Linux

 - Apply Tags To Linux Commands To Easily Retrieve Them From History

 - Easily Recall Forgotten Linux Commands Using Apropos

 - Pet – A Simple Command-line Snippet Manager

 - How To Save Commands And Use Them On Demand

 - Bookmark The Linux Commands For Easier Repeated Invocation

 And, that’s all.
 You know now how to repeat your last command without typing it in the Terminal.
-If you want to view the output of your last command without having to retype the last command, these methods will help.
-Have fun!
+If you want to view the output of your last commands without actually having to retype them, these methods will help.

 If you know any other methods, please let me know in the comment section below.
 I will check and update the guide accordingly.